guillaume-guerdoux/tournee_infirmiers/README.md

 ## Project structure

+We chose to use Python as a programming language since most of us knew it (at least a bit) at the beginning of the project.
+Also a couple libraries such as Numpy are useful for the optimization algorithm.

+The framework Django was also chosen because some of us already worked on it in a precedent project.
+Also building a web app instead of a desktop app makes the graphical user interface easier to program with the use of HTML/CSS/JS and various libraries such as Bootstrap.

+For this first version of the application we suppose the nurse or the office using our app has its own server.
+It allowed more simplicity in the coding process since we have less relationships to handle in the database.
+From this assumption we can also deduce that the amount of data will not be too big and the pre-build SQLite database from Django can be efficient.
+It also provides great speed in read and write operations which is important for our optimization algorithm (which can already take a long time to run).

+###### Limits

+This approach has its limits and not all nurses or offices can be willing to install their own web server.
+Hence further development steps would probably include adding relationships to the database, move to a more scalable database system, and make this an online web-app usable by all offices from their browsers.

 ### Django Structure
 Since we are using Django, our project is built on various applications which have each a specific role.
 They are the following :

 #### User app

 This app manages the creation, login, logout and every method/class related to the patients/nurses/nurse offices.
+Other than the classes that are linked to database tables, this app also hosts an abstract class "Person" which is used as a superclass for both "Nurse" and "Patient", to avoid replicating the same fields first_name/last_name/gender/address/post_code/city/phone/birth_date.

 #### Event app